 "I'm on...that one carnival ride"

-My mind quickly created images with each word my student spoke as she explained her internal writing process compared to her classmates.
+My mind quickly created images with each word my student spoke as she explained her internal writing process compared to those of her classmates.
 “Some people…they just rollercoaster through it and they don't look back.
-I'm on…it's not even a loop, it's like that one carnival ride that's just a ring with a roller coaster cart on it…” The student pointed with her right index finger upward and closed the rest tightly.
+I'm on…it's not even a loop, it's like that one carnival ride that's just a ring with a roller coaster cart on it…” The student pointed up with her right index finger and closed the rest tightly.
 Then she started moving her hand and arm synced together in horizontal circles, faster and faster, while making a whooshing sound between her teeth.
 “The thing you can vomit on and it lands on your own head?”
 I nodded and smiled because I understood what writing on a tilt-a-whirl was like, probably more than she realized.

 Superhero, Changemaker, Advocate: Exploring Neurodiversity in the Writing Center